OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/opensdn-operator-upgrade-ocp4.rst

     kubectl –n tf get pods -w

-6. Use the contrail-status tool to check the Tungsten Fabric status on all the master nodes.
+6. Use the contrail-status tool to check the OpenSDN status on all the master nodes.

 .. code-block:: shell